 Winter brings out the skiers and tobagganers and snowshoers and skidoo-ers (is that a word?) looking for that perfect crisp white snow, as well as those less athletic dreaming of that classic romantic winter in the country weekend with the roaring fireplace, glasses of Ontario wine and nobody here but the two of us…

 And spring?
-Well, spring's the time for Maple Sugar festivals, like the one I attended at Bronte Creek Provincial Park last year.
+Well, spring's the time for Maple Sugar festivals, like the one at Bronte Creek Provincial Park.
 It's also the time for reconnecting with green nature and all the little creatures coming out of the woods to celebrate the return of the warm weather and nature's miracles, the birth of animal babies.

 In 1893 the government of Ontario created the first provincial park, Algonquin Park.
 This is still today probably the best-known park in the province.
 Part of its fame comes from the fact that the famous Canadian artists, the Group of Seven, did a lot of their painting there, so we have a visual record of it.
 Another factor is that it's a fairly short drive (only a few hours) from the southern part of the province where the vast majority of the province's population lives.